 During the Reporting Period, the Group was not aware of any material non-compliance with employment-related laws and regulations that would have a significant impact on the Group.
 The relevant laws and regulations include, but are not limited to, Employment Ordinance (Cap.
 57), Mandatory Provident Fund Schemes Ordinance (Cap.
 485) and Minimum Wage Ordinance (Cap.
 608).

-As at 31 March 2020, the Group had a total of 33 full-time employees.
+As at 31 March 2021, the Group had a total of 34 employees based in Hong Kong.
 Further illustrations of our staff composition are as below: